 See below for a variety of local and national resources available.

-- If you or someone you know is experiencing homelessness, please contact 2-1-1
+- If you or someone you know is experiencing housing insecurity or homelessness, please contact 2-1-1.

-- If you are a family that has a child under 18 year old and you are currently experiencing homelessness or at risk of becoming homeless, please contact 2-1-1 or go to the Family Solutions Collaborative webpage on 211’s website to fill out their Client Profile Form.
+- If you are a family that has a child under the age of 18 and are currently experiencing homelessness or at risk of becoming homeless, please fill out and complete the Family Solutions Collaborative Family Service Request form.

 If you or someone you know is in an abusive relationship, contact: